lalith050101/hello-world/README.md

 # hello-world
-This is my first repository not only in GitHub but also in my life Hi hello every one
+This is my first repository not only in GitHub but also in my life.
+Hi hello every one